On fibrations and measures of irrationality of hyper-K\"ahler manifolds: Introduction

 \section{Introduction}

-The paper \cite{einlazMIR} introduced and discussed two numerical birational invariants of a projective variety $X$, the covering gonality ${\rm covgon}(X)$ and the irrationality ${\rm irr}(X)$.
+The paper \cite{einlazMIR} introduced and discussed two numerical birational invariants of a projective variety $X$, the covering gonality ${\rm covgon}(X)$ and the degree of irrationality ${\rm irr}(X)$.
 The former is defined as the minimal gonality of a curve $C$, which is the general fiber of a family of curves covering $X$, that is, $\phi $ is dominant and nonconstant on the fibers of $\psi$.
 The second number is defined as the minimal degree of a dominant rational map $X\dashrightarrow \mathbb{P}^n$, $n={\rm dim}\,X$.
 Obviously, one has ${\rm irr}(X)\geq {\rm covgon}(X)$ but the inequality is strict in many cases.
 For example, the covering gonality of a uniruled manifold is $1$, while its irrationality is $1$ only if it is rational.
 One can similarly introduce the ``covering genus'' ${\rm covgen}(X)$, namely the genus of a curve $C$, which is the general fiber of a family of curves covering $X$.

 There are several similarly defined numbers that can be studied, namely the ``fibering gonality" ${\rm fibgon}(X) $ and the ``fibering genus'' ${\rm fibgen}(X)$ defined as follows \begin{Defi} The fibering gonality of $X$ is the minimal gonality of the general fiber of a fibration $X\dashrightarrow B$ into curves.
-The fibering genus of $X$ is the minimal genus of the general fiber of a fibration $X\dashrightarrow B$ into curves. \end{Defi}
+The fibering genus of $X$ is the minimal genus of the general fiber of a fibration $X\dashrightarrow B$ into curves. \end{Defi} Here, the ``general fiber" of a rational map $\phi: X\dashrightarrow B$ is defined as the general fiber of a resolution of singularities $\tilde{\phi}:\widetilde{X}\rightarrow B$.
 Instead of studying coverings of $X$ by varieties of a given type, we thus study fibrations, namely dominant rational map $X\dashrightarrow B$ with connected fibers and ${\rm dim}\,B< {\rm dim}\,X$, with fibers of a given type.
 There are obvious inequalities

 Another simple comparison between the fibering genus and the fibering gonality of a projective variety $X$ introduced in (\ref{defifibgon}) is